Find Grad Schools

 17 Yearly Graduations

 Missouri State University - Springfield is the 11th most popular school in the nation for students seeking a graduate certificate in communication & journalism.
 Each year, around 23,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,812 per year, while in-state graduate students, on average, pay $6,264 per year.
+The average in-state tuition for full-time undergraduates is $7,476 per year, while in-state graduate students, on average, pay $5,994 per year.
 During the most recent year for which we have data, 17 people received their graduate certificate in communication & journalism from Missouri State.
-Around 18% of these students were from an underrepresented racial-ethnic group, and 68% were women.
-Data shows that Missouri State graduates that hold this degree go on to make a median salary of $42,081.
+Of these students, 70% were women and 15% were members of underrepresented racial-ethnic groups.

 #13